Cales Investments, Inc. is a full service securities brokerage firm

 serving a broad range of individual and institutional investors.
 Our clients have the opportunity to utilize our

-services via the internet and trade online through our online brokerage.
+services via the internet to choose what penny shares to buy and trade online through our online brokerage.

 We offer the most comprehensive futures and options site on the web.

 Featuring over 250 contracts with quotes, charts, statistics and trend

 analysis on hundreds of commodities markets throughout the world.
 Cales Investments, Inc.

 investors meet their financial objectives.

 Sin and Forgiveness 12/31/10

 Chinese Currency Problem 12/15/10